walder/Skynet-IADS/README.md

 ```

 ## Advanced Features
+You can handcraft your IADS if you like, with the following functions.
+If you refrence units that don't exist a message will be displayed when the mission loads.

 ### Adding a command center
 The command center represents the place where information is collected and analysed.
 It if is destroyed the IADS disintegrates.